nerves-project-attic/nerves_init_gadget/README.md

     File.read!(Path.join(System.user_home!, ".ssh/id_rsa.pub"))
   ]
 ```

+By itself, this does not allow you to log into your device using `ssh`.
+This is
+only for sending firmware updates to the device.
+(The `ssh` protocol is really
+cool and lets you do more than just connect to shells.)
+If you'd like to connect
+to the IEx prompt, see the [:ssh_console_port](#ssh_console_port) configuration
+option.

 The last change to the `config.exs` is to replace the default Elixir logger with
 [ring_logger](https://github.com/nerves-project/ring_logger).
 Eventually you may